octobercms/docs/backend-forms.md

         registered: [Registered only, Only logged in member will be able to access this page.]
         guests: [Guests only, Only guest users will be able to access this page.]

-Radio lists support three ways of defining the options, exactly like the drop-down lists.
+Radio lists support three ways of defining the options, exactly like the [dropdown field type](#field-dropdown).
 For radio lists the method could return either the simple array: **key => value** or an array of arrays for providing the descriptions: **key => [label, description]**

 <a name="field-checkbox" class="anchor" href="#field-checkbox"></a>
 ### Checkbox

 `checkbox` - renders a single checkbox.

-    showFullContent:
-      label: Show full content?
+    show_content:
+      label: Display content
       type: checkbox
       default: true

+<a name="field-checkboxlist" class="anchor" href="#field-checkboxlist"></a>
+### Checkbox List

+`checkboxlist` - renders a list of checkboxes.

+    permissions:
+      label: Permissions
+      type: checkboxlist
+      options:
+        open_account: Open account
+        close_account: Close account
+        modify_account: Modify account

+Checkbox lists support three ways of defining the options, exactly like the [dropdown field type](#field-dropdown) and also support secondary descriptions, found in the [radio field type](#field-radio).

 <a name="field-partial" class="anchor" href="#field-partial"></a>
 ### Partial